Magneto-optical Kerr-effect measurements under pulsed magnetic fields over 40 T using a compact sample fixture: Introduction

-In this Letter, by introducing a compact sample fixture for optical measurements combined with a portable pulse-field system, we report successful observation of polar MOKE up to \SI{43}{\tesla}.
-To the best of our knowledge, our results record the highest magnetic field under which the Kerr effect had been ever observed.
+In this Letter, we report \rev{a} successful observation of polar MOKE up to \SI{43}{\tesla}, enabled by a new compact sample fixture for optical measurements combined with a portable pulse-field system and a phase-resolved numerical lock-in analysis.
+To the best of our knowledge, our results record the highest magnetic field under which the Kerr effect has ever been observed.
 The sample fixture utilizes standard connector parts of optical fibers and provides a plug-and-play measurement free from complicated alignment processes of the incident light.
-Our setup, enabling quick magnetic measurements above \SI{40}{\tesla} in the laboratory, opens a new path towards the understanding of magnetic properties of materials under extreme conditions.
+Our setup, enabling quick magnetic measurements above \SI{40}{\tesla} in the laboratory, offers a new route to explore magnetic properties of materials under extreme conditions.